MacsiDigital/laravel-api-client/README.md

 Xero also uses a different method.

-In the case of Xero it can be overwritten in the getApiMultipleDataField function so that we dont have to set on all models.
+In the case of Xero it can be overwritten in the getApiMultipleDataField function so that we don't have to set on all models.

 ```php
 	public function getApiMultipleDataField()